-The organisation may decide to provide blocks for testing equipment.
-This wood is only for testing and not for competing.

-The use of test wood, testing equipment or training outside of designated schedules and/ or areas (including event side) will result in a disqualification.
-Furthermore, all appropriate safety equipment must be worn during wood testing.
+- The organisation may decide to provide blocks for testing equipment.
+This wood is only for testing and not for competing. - The use of test wood, testing equipment or training outside of designated schedules and/ or areas (including event side) will result in a disqualification.
+Furthermore, all appropriate safety equipment must be worn during wood testing. - The test wood may only be used by the respective athlete (this also excludes coaches, helpers and assistants).
+A rule break can result in a maximum penalty of a DQ.